Skip to main content

 ‘SOLD!
 The Year of the Dealer: Antique Dealers, Art Markets and Museums’ is an Arts & Humanities Research Council (AHRC) funded (£100,000 + £64,000 in kind support) ‘Follow-on, Impact and Engagement’ project, developed from the underpinning AHRC-funded (£231,592) research project ‘Antique Dealers: The British Antique Trade in the 20th Century, a Cultural Geography’ (2013-2016).

 The Principal Investigator for the project is Professor Mark Westgarth, University of Leeds, with a Co-Investigator, Dr Eleanor Quince, of the University of Southampton.
 The project administrator is Vanessa Jones, Assistant Curator of Textiles at Leeds Museums & Galleries.
 We also have Postgraduate research assistants working with us: Gemma Plumpton, Simon Spier, Lucy West, Mia Hoskins, Sasha Napoli, Rae Hughes and Grace Rogers.
+The Year of the Dealer films were created by Patrick Bannon and Mark Westgarth (with Mo Westgarth) and our museum and antique dealer collaborators; Fiona Blair designed the Year of the Dealer Trails website.

 The project aims to draw attention to the relationships between the art market and public museums and to share expertise, experience and perspectives among stakeholders.
 It aims to increase public engagement with the significance of the history of the antique trade in British cultural life.
+It does this through a rich series of interlinked, but discrete, outputs, as outlined below:

-We have also made a film of the play 'Quinneys' (1915).
+Quinneys (2021) - we also made a film of the play 'Quinneys' (1915).
 ‘Quinneys’ (2021) is the story of the fictional antique dealer Joseph Quinney.
 The film aims to critically engage the general public with the central role that 'authenticity' has played in the art market, and to explore and critique the trope of the antique dealer as a problematic character, often associated with fakes and forgeries and the ‘love of money’.

 There was a series of interdisciplinary workshops, drawing on theatre and performance studies and material culture studies as well as the history of antique dealers.